Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Bayesian Spatial Generalized Additive Models for CoDA

-Once we are in the ordinary real Euclidean space, we deal with a multivariate Gaussian likelihood, which, as a member of the exponential family, allows the linear predictor to include different terms such as linear terms, spatial components, splines, etc. Finally, the inverse ilr transformation is applied to reconstruct compositions in $\mathcal{S}^D$ from the fitted coordinates \citep{pawlowsky2016}.
+{where $\boldsymbol{\mu}_n$ is the $(D-1)$-dimensional mean vector for observation $n$, $\mu_{dn}$ denotes its $d$th coordinate}, $\boldsymbol{\Sigma}$ is the variance-covariance matrix formed by the variances in the diagonal $\Sigma_{dd} = \sigma_d^2$, $d = 1,\ldots,D-1$, and covariances $\Sigma_{dk} = \rho_{kd}\sigma_k\sigma_d$, for $k,d = 1,\ldots,D-1$, and $k \neq d$. $\eta_{dn}$ denotes the linear predictor associated with the $d$th coordinate of the $n$th observation. {Since} we are in the ordinary real Euclidean space, we deal with a multivariate Gaussian likelihood, which, as a member of the exponential family, allows the linear predictor to include different terms such as linear terms, spatial components, splines, etc. Finally, the inverse ilr transformation is applied to reconstruct compositions in $S^D$ from the fitted coordinates \cite{pawlowsky2016}.
 In the next section, we provide the multivariate model for extending the linear predictor within a GAM framework.